Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Parc des Buttes-Chaumont

-This hilly, dramatic park in the 19th Arrondissement is a local favorite that most tourists never discover.
-It features striking artificial cliffs, a suspension bridge, a cascading waterfall, and a lake with a hilltop temple (Temple de la Sibylle) reached by climbing paths and bridges.
-Older kids love the adventurous terrain, and there are multiple playground areas scattered throughout the park.
-It’s significantly less touristy than the central gardens, giving your family a genuine taste of how Parisian families spend their weekend afternoons.
-There are cafés within the park for drinks and snacks.
+This dramatic, hilly park in the 19th Arrondissement is a local favorite that most visitors never find.
+It comes with sheer artificial cliffs, a suspension bridge, a tumbling waterfall, and a lake topped by a hilltop temple, the Temple de la Sibylle, reached by a climb across paths and bridges.
+Older kids love the rough-and-tumble terrain, and there are several playgrounds dotted around.
+Because it’s well off the central-garden circuit, it gives your family a real look at how Parisians actually spend a weekend afternoon.
+There are cafés inside for drinks and snacks.

 Bois de Boulogne and Jardin d’Acclimatation

-This massive park on Paris’s western edge contains the Jardin d’Acclimatation, an amusement park with rides suitable for all ages including mini-rollercoasters, swing chairs, a water splash zone in summer, and a small farm where children can meet animals.
-It also has an enchanted river boat ride and a hall of mirrors.
-A ticket to the Fondation Louis Vuitton (the striking Frank Gehry-designed building housing rotating contemporary art exhibitions) includes free entry to the Jardin d’Acclimatation, making it an excellent two-for-one cultural and play experience for families.
+This huge park on the western edge of the city holds the Jardin d’Acclimatation, an amusement park with rides for every age: mini-rollercoasters, swing chairs, a summer water-splash zone, and a small farm where kids can meet the animals.
+There’s also an enchanted-river boat ride and a hall of mirrors.
+Here’s the smart play.
+A ticket to the Fondation Louis Vuitton, the swooping Frank Gehry building that hosts rotating contemporary art, throws in free entry to the Jardin d’Acclimatation, so one stop covers both the culture and the playground.

 5-Day Paris Family Itinerary